Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Conclusion

 \section{Conclusion}

-Our study shows that CPU-side responsibilities (tokenization, kernel coordination, and inter-process communication) can become critical bottlenecks in multi-GPU LLM inference, even in fully optimized serving stacks.
+Our study shows that CPU-side responsibilities can become critical bottlenecks in multi-GPU LLM inference, even in fully optimized serving stacks.
 CPU oversubscription, combined with barrier-based GPU synchronization, leaves GPUs idle, while shared-memory broadcast contention introduces structural delays proportional to the degree of tensor parallelism.
-Providing adequate CPU resources improves TTFT by 1.36--5.40$\times$, and our analysis of 4.65 million cluster job records confirms that such under-provisioning is widespread.
-Since the marginal cost of additional CPU cores is small relative to GPU instance pricing, adequate CPU provisioning is a highly cost-effective lever for improving multi-GPU LLM serving performance.
+Providing adequate CPU resources improves TTFT by 1.47--5.15$\times$ at little marginal cost relative to GPUs, and our analysis of 4.65 million cluster job records confirms widespread under-provisioning.